apettiigrew/invoice-microservices/README.md

 It’s designed with a focus on, microservices patterns, data validation, and state management best practices reflecting real-world billing workflows used by freelancers and small businesses.

 ## 🎯 Purpose
-The project is intended as a pure learning process to try out various concepts in a microservices and distributed environment.
+The project is a reference architecture built with Spring Cloud, Docker, and Kubernetes, intended to showcase how you can build resilient, scalable, cloud-native billing systems with concepts in a microservices and distributed environment.
 You are free to fork it and turn into something else or even provide cool updates via pull request.
 I'm happy to collab.

 ## Core Features